bcoin-org/bcoin-org.github.io/guides-markdown/browser.md

 the live Bitcoin network, and simply forwards the raw data back to the browser.

 The full node running in the browser "has no idea" that it's not actually connected directly to the Bitcoin network.
-If this isn't blowing your mind right now, it should!
-This design is crazy brilliant!

 There is even a text input field for executing RPC commands.
 Try entering "getinfo" there and hitting enter.
 The responding pop-up window can be closed by clicking